Friday, November 8, 2024

 The first is, when the God Cannot Be contained blog put up their post "Samhain and Halloween", I found a small desire to comment on a few points.
 It's a good post!
 Check it out.

 The second is, last evening I decided to sneak around the internet for Armstrongist material against holidays.
 (I sometimes wonder if I do this to punish myself.)
-I started at COGWA's "Life, Hope, and Truth" blog, where they currently have a couple articles on Halloween posted.
+I started at COGWA's "Life, Hope, and Truth" blog, where they currently have a couple articles on Halloween highlighted.
+I wasn't looking for a Halloween post.
+I was hoping for a Christmas one.
+But, ya work with what ya got, I suppose.
 I poked around in the one titled "Answering Four Excuses To Celebrate Halloween".
 It has some terrible information.
 Surprise!
 Bet you didn't see that coming.
-So much for the "and Truth" part of the name.

 Here is a quote from the article: